Lane's Innovations of the Year

 Lane's Innovation of the Year Award is selected every Winter Term by a committee that consists of a volunteer pool of previous award recipients, LCC Foundation staff and Board members and Lane's League Representative.
 In the event that none of the nominations are deemed to be of a caliber of nationwide recognition, no award will be made for that academic year.

-Nominations for this year's Lane Innovation of the Year Awards are due by March 15, 2019.
+Nominations for this year's Lane Innovation of the Year Awards are due by February 28, 2020.
 Everyone is encouraged to participate.
-Review the Selection Criteria and Submission Instructions and share the significant innovations that you have implemented this past year.
+Review the Selection Criteria and Submission Instructions.
 Let others know by posting and sharing this flyer in your department and with your colleagues.

 Lane Innovation of the Year Winners:

 - Aliscia Niles, Julie Pfaff, Mira Mason-Reader, Patricia Singleton, Deidre Lyons, Jessica Donohue, Rosa Lopez, Marcia Koenig, Jennifer Ferro, Jillian Schmidt, Gina Szabady, Susan Reddoor, Victoria Webb, Mary Louise White, Beth Landy, Anna Tapia-Gates, Casey Reid, Tammy Walters, Amy Sanderson, Beth Pfeiffer, Tina Hunter, Guest Instructors, Community Guest Speakers, and Peer Presenters for “ABSE College Ready Cohort: Onramp to Student Success”